benjamin-colussi/cs488finalproject/README.md

 * sampling specular materials - how do the BxDF work with importance sampling?

 * sampling solid angle via spherical coordinates - do we have to deal with change of variables - or can we directly change spherical to cartesian / solid angle ???

+* does our camera orientation change how we should orient our normals?